The gala that gives a holiday to those most in need

 The Young Milwaukee Holiday Gala is put on by Young Milwaukee Charitable Organization – itself an amazing organization.
 It benefits the Journey House on the near South Side of Milwaukee.
 Establishe

-Last year, I had the eye-opening opportunity to go help disperse gifts, build crafts and more at Journey House post gala-night.
+I've had the eye-opening opportunity to go help distribute gifts, build crafts and more at Journey House post gala-night.
 If seeing all the gifts under the tree at the gala brought a smile to my face, seeing the gifts distributed in person at the "Winter Wonderland" celebration was even better.
-I wanted to learn more about Journey House after that experience, and the difference Young Milwaukee Holiday Gala has made for them, so I reached out to speak with Dr. Michele Bria, CEO, and Cherise Myers, Director of Community Partnerships.

 The families that benefit from your gift under the tree on Friday night are hundreds of people that are engaged in Journey House.
-Cherise Meyers shared they believe education is a family journey.
+Education is a family journey and a large party of the organization.
 In fact, they serve over 6,300 people yearly.
 They may be in a workforce development program, teen development program or after-school sports program.

 The holidays are a stressful time – for you and for me.
 Now imagine you are working two to three jobs, have a family to feed and may not even have electricity in your home.
 Journey House hopes to give these families the only Christmas they may have.
 They will make crafts and get a picture with Santa that would otherwise cost them $40 at the mall – and most may never get otherwise – along with a warm meal and so many hugs and smiles.